lokapal-xyz/foundations/content/conciliatorics/Attributes-Synthesis/Mixed-Synthesis.md

 weight: 25_000
 ---

 What we just discussed regarding organic and instrumental synthesis also applies to mixed synthesis.
 Our main issue is how we handle the joined presence of both interstitial longings.
 Remember that each longing predisposes the opposite pole of their parallel attribute pair (e.g. functionality predispose imperdurability).
-So, a mixed state that presents both longings simultaneously reflects an interstitial potential—one awaiting a dominant longing to take charge.
+So, a mixed state that presents both longings simultaneously, reflects an interstitial potential—one awaiting a dominant longing to take charge.
 We'll call this potential state the **raw form** of mixed synthesis:

 - **Mixed Synthesis (Raw form)**:
   - {[I≢L → (I≡ ^ I≢)] ^ [C≡L → (C≡ ^ C≢)]} → {iD ≡ iO ≡ iR ≡ iE} = mS